embedded-office/canopen-stack/README.md

 Some years later, now in 2020, we think it is time for a new way of software development of components where no product specific know-how is neccessary.
 This project is the try with the hope, that this way of software development is good for existing customers, for Embedded Offic and for all potential new users.

 To avoid confusion, it is the best to continue with the release version numbering.
 The first stable release of the open-source variant of the CANopen Stack is: **V4.0.0**

-## Roadmap

-*Ideas for further development:*

-- remove all pre-compiler configuration defines to allow a single library for multiple projects with different needs
-- hardware independent collection of examples for demonstration purpose (exchange driver and re-compile should be enought for usage on real target hardware)
-- improve documentation of single test cases within the testsuite
-- add the SDO client (rarely used, but nice to have) Feel free to add issues with further ideas or needs!

 # License